mvk25/elliptic_curves/ecurve9739/README.md

 ## The Generator Point

+The Generator point for the equation $E : Y^2 = X^3 + 497X + 1768 \mod 9739$ which i have used for this specific curve is $G(8045, 6936)$.
+This point is already precalculated and it will generate all the other points in this field modulo 9739 on this equation.
+Running this program will produce all the points up until the last point where the infinity $O$ is produced.
 In ECC, a generator point $G$ is used to produce other points on the curve through repeated addition.
 For a given private key $k$, the corresponding public key is $kG$.
 The security of ECC relies on the difficulty of solving the discrete logarithm problem, i.e., finding $k$ given $kG$ and $G$.

 ## Algebraic Structures and the Discrete Logarithm Problem